Macuyiko/webscrapingfordatascience/README.md

 12. Scraping and Analyzing News Articles, see `news-articles` folder
 13. Scraping and Analyzing a Wikipedia Graph, see `wikipedia-graph` folder
 14. Scraping and Visualizing a Board Members Graph, see `board-members` folder
+15. Breaking CAPTCHA’s Using Deep Learning, see `captcha-cracking` folder